satindersingh472/myride_api/readMe.md

    token: (string)
 }
 ```
-only one of these should be sent at one time
+only one of these should be sent at one time <br>

 **Required Data**   <br>
 ```